stat4701/edav/_posts/2015-03-25-Christine-edavchartcrit-final.md

 #### Getting the data in shape in R
-Here are some steps needed to prepare our data in R before we made our visualizations:
+Here are some steps needed to prepare our data in R before we create our visualizations, they include:

-Adding a variable that categorizes solar installations by market segment  or project size (residential, commercial, utility-scale)-
+Adding a variable that categorizes solar installations by market segment/ project size (residential, commercial, utility-scale)-

 	data <- rawdata %>%